MTstateIntroStats/IntroStatActivitiesHybrid/_book/09-A08-inference-2cat_test-theory.md

 \vspace{0.8in}

-12. Would a 90\% confidence interval contain the null value of zero?
-Explain your answer.

-\vspace{0.8in}
-\newpage

-13. What is the scope of inference for this study?
+12. What is the scope of inference for this study?

 \vspace{0.8in}